-Basil contains powerful and healing essential oils that cleanse your skin from deep inside.
-And, if you have oily skin, it is a savior for you.
-Besides cleansing, basil also removes impurities, dirt, and grease that happen to clog your pores.
+It also eliminates free radicals that damage the skin making it look old and tired.
 All you need to do is make a thick paste with a handful of basil leaves, sandalwood powder, and rose water.
-Apply this pack on your face and neck, wait for 15 to 20 minutes, and wash it with cold water.
+Apply this pack to your face and neck, wait for 15 to 20 minutes, and wash it with cold water.

 According to many studies on animals and humans, holy basil can also help counter the other health complications associated with diabetes, including hyperinsulinemia (high amount of insulin in the blood), excessive body weight, etc.

 Also, the essential oils in basil reduce the level of triglycerides and cholesterol in your body.
-It is not all.
 You will also find magnesium in this herb that improves blood circulation and allows your blood vessels and muscles to relax, preventing muscle cramps.

 Now that you know about the benefits of basil leaves, why not peep into how you can churn out some delicious Indian recipes with this herb?
 So, put your culinary gears on and jazz up your diet with the taste of basil!